 Social and Behaviour Change Communication

-The Social and Behaviour Change Communication Working Group (SBCC WG) aims to examine the current state of the science and art in SBCC and produce, maintain, and disseminate The Strategic Framework for Malaria Social and Behaviour Change Communication 2017-2030.
-The SBCC WG seeks to provide a forum for the exchange of malaria SBCC best practices and experiences; mobilise political, social, and financial resources to position SBCC as a core component of malaria control; and promote the development of theory-informed, evidence-based SBCC programming at the country level.
+The Social and Behaviour Change Communication Working Group (SBCC WG) examines the current state of the science and art of SBCC for malaria.
+The SBCC WG is a forum to exchange malaria SBCC best practices and experiences; mobilise political, social, and financial resources to position SBCC as a core component of malaria control; and promote the development of theory-informed, evidence-based SBCC programming at the country level.

 Social and behaviour change communication, encompasses health communication, social and community mobilization.
 With components ranging from interpersonal communication between a community health worker and their client to multi-level mass media campaigns, evidence-based and theory-driven SBCC interventions are an integral part of all types of health promotion and disease prevention, and have been shown to significantly improve behaviours.
 Human behavior and community engagement are essential elements in the fight against malaria -- and most importantly – without social and behaviour change we cannot sustain the gains and prevent sliding backwards.